-Symptoms range from mild tenderness felt over the joint after a ligament sprain to the intense pain of a complete separation.
+Symptoms range from mild tenderness felt over the joint after a ligament sprain to the intense pain of complete separation.
 Grade two and three separations can cause a considerable amount of swelling.
 Bruising may make the skin bluish several days after the injury.

-In grade three separations, you may feel a popping sensation due to shifting of the loose joint.
+In grade three separations, you may feel a popping sensation due to the shifting of the loose joint.
 Grade three separations usually cause a noticeable bump on the shoulder.

 What tests will Dr. Kiritsis perform?